- Project S.O.A.R.

 HOLLYWOOD ARTS COUNCIL TO CELEBRATE 30TH ANNUAL CHARLIE AWARDS AT HOLLYWOOD PALLADIUM

-HOLLYWOOD, CA (March 23, 2016) – Industry leaders who have made significant contributions to the arts and culture of Hollywood have been selected to receive special recognition at the upcoming 30th Annual Hollywood Arts Council Charlie Awards, an Evening Gala.
-The awards ceremony, a fundraiser that supports arts programs for underserved children in the Hollywood area, will be held Thursday, April 21st at the historic Hollywood Palladium.
-Television personality Laura McKenzie is the Honorary Chair of the event.
-Honorees include Buzzfeed Motion Pictures, Trailer Park, Allegro Entertainment, Cinespia/Hollywood Forever and the Hollywood History Museum in the Historic Max Factor Building.
+Industry leaders who have made significant contributions to the arts and culture of Hollywood were selected to receive special recognition at the 30th Annual Hollywood Arts Council Charlie Awards, an Evening Gala.
+The awards ceremony, a fundraiser that supports arts programs for underserved children in the Hollywood area, was held on Thursday, April 21st at the historic Hollywood Palladium.
+Television personality Laura McKenzie served as the Honorary Chair of the event.
+Honorees included Buzzfeed Motion Pictures, Trailer Park, Allegro Entertainment, Cinespia/Hollywood Forever and the Hollywood History Museum in the Historic Max Factor Building.

 In addition to active arts advocacy and community art projects, the Hollywood Arts Council has invested in arts education for Hollywood’s most vulnerable population – at-risk and under-served children.
 Founded in 1978, Hollywood Arts Council offers a variety of community based programs including Project SOAR (Students Overcoming All Risks), free professionally led performing and visual arts workshops at area schools and the annual Children’s Festival of the Arts, a free, interactive, all-ages celebration of art from around the world.